 Video from the day (DJI Osmo Action5 Pro, audio intact)

-The beauty of the frost is hard to convey in still images, so please take a look at the video.
+The beauty of the frost is difficult to convey in still images, so please be sure to watch the video.

-The sound of the wind, footsteps, and low temperature - the atmosphere of the day are all captured in the video.
+The sound of the wind, footsteps, and the low temperature—the atmosphere of that day is perfectly captured.

 By the way, were there any bears?